CafeOBJ/cafeobj/manual/md/reference.md

 Gory Details {#gorydetails}
 ============

-This chapter presents all syntactic elements of _cafeobj as well as several meta-concepts in alphabetic order.
+This chapter presents all syntactic elements of CafeOBJ as well as several meta-concepts in alphabetic order.
 Concepts are cross-linked for easy accessibility.